hisurfadvisory/MACROSS/core/README.md

 &emsp;&emsp;&emsp;&emsp;-$optional_row_to_start_writing is the row you want to start writing to.
 If editing an existing spreadsheet and the next available row is A151, you would send 151 in this space.

 &emsp;&emsp;&emsp;&emsp;-$optional_headers_or_max_columns can be a comma-separated list of column names you want to use, OR the number of columns that you want $comma_separated_values to write to before jumping to the next row.
 For instance, if you send eight column names in this parameter, it will write each name to its own column (A1 thru H1).
 The $comma_separated_values will then get written under these columns, so make sure you send the $comma_separated_values in order!

+&emsp;&emsp;&emsp;&emsp;-this function has not been converted for use in the mcdefs python library yet.

 &emsp;&emsp;houseKeeping = display the contents of a folder your script writes outputs to, and options to delete stale reports